|Pregnancy food safety

 Unclear label or stimulant blend

-Skip the drink when caffeine per can is missing, the serving size is confusing, or it includes guarana, high-caffeine blends, or multiple stimulants you cannot easily count.
+Skip the drink when caffeine per can is missing, the serving size is confusing, or it includes guarana, concentrated caffeine, or multiple stimulants you cannot easily count.

 Why it matters check_circle